|

 It measures total smoke inhaled per cigarette (total puff volume TPV),

-to a computer.
+computer.
 It disregards miniscule false puffs, a problem with an

 earlier prototype.
 The puff count for 100 mm cigarettes was scaled to a